School of Mathematics Teaching

 What is the application process?

 The application is a two stage process.
-An inital expression of interest by the student is asked for by the end of Friday of Week 3 (February 3-rd 2023).
-This is done by filling in this Google form.
+Interested students must submit an inital expression of interest to the vacation scholarship coordinator by the end of Friday of Week 3 (2nd February 2024).
+This is done by filling in a Vacation Scholarships Expression of Interest Form which will open once the Summer Opportunities Information event has taken place.
 Note that this does not constitute an application per se, but is a mandatory first step in the application process.
-There is no need to have contacted a potential supervisor at this point.
+It is not essential to have contacted a potential supervisor at this point.

 • June-August: Research projects take place